xaur/decred-news/guidelines.md

 Provide overview of outreach/communications/marketing activity for past month and any future plans.

-Logically, Events and Media are sub-sections of Outreach, but they have their own level 2 headers to keep the document more flat.
+Logically, Events and Media are sub-sections of Outreach, but they have their own level 2 headers to keep the document flat.

 Most of the content for this section is currently provided by outreach leads at Decred (@Dustorf) and Ditto (@liz\_bagot, @cryptoleslie).